+P

+HiveonTez SparkSQL Greenplum HRDBMS

-Hive on Tez Spark SQL Greenplum HRDBMS Runtime (sec) 39,228 86,227 10,186 13,621
+Runtime(sec) 39,228 86,227 10,186 13,621

 Summary.
 These results demonstrate that we were able to meet our main goal in developing HRDBMS.
-We have devel- oped a distributed query execution engine capable of per-node performance on par with a traditional MPP relational database and with scalability on par with systems such as Hive and Spark SQL up to scales of 96 nodes.
+We have developed a distributed query execution engine capable of per-node performance on par with a traditional MPP relational database and with scalability on par with systems such as Hive and Spark SQL up to scales of 96 nodes.

-VIII.
-CONCLUSIONS AND FUTURE WORK
+I. CONCLUSIONS AND FUTURE WORK

-We present HRDBMS, a shared-nothing distributed database aimed to achieve good peras scalability. node performance as well HRDBMS achieves this goal though a careful com- bination of traditional query processing techniques with tech- niques typically found in scalable dataflow systems.
-Achieving our goal required innovations including enforcing scalable communication patterns, predicate-based data skipping, and aggressive parallelization of all parts of the engine.
-In future work, we plan to implement fault tolerance to be able to recover from the complete loss of a node or disk and support iterative dataflows for machine learning and complex analytics.
+We present HRDBMS, a shared-nothing distributed database aimed to achieve good per-node performance as well as scalability.
+HRDBMS achieves this goal though a careful com- bination of traditional query processing techniques with tech- to be able to recover from the complete loss of a node or disk and support iterative dataflows for machine learning and complex analytics.